pieoneers/jsonapi-go/README.md

 ### Usage
 #### Marshal
-For instance we have Go program what implements simple library, we have `Book` and `Author` structs:
+For instance we have Go program what implements a simple library, we have `Book` and `Author` structs:
 ```go
 type Book struct {
 	ID              string